 Section 4225—Year-end Transaction Module

-Items previously reported and presented on the legacy FACTS II are listed for historical reference and informational purposes.
-GTAS and CARS are the systems of record which compile agency financial data for unexpended balances of appropriations and funds.
-The Year-end Module has replaced the legacy year-end reporting and processing.
-Validations, edits and public law citations, requirements and references are maintained in GTAS and CARS.
+GTAS and CARS are the systems of record which compile entity financial data for unexpended balances of appropriations and funds.
+The CARS Year-end Module is used for year-end reporting and processing.
+Validations, edits, and public law citations, requirements and references are maintained in GTAS and CARS.

-Please refer to Year-end Closing Training for more specific guidance on year-end closing and processes as applicable: https://www.fiscal.treasury.gov/fsservices/gov/acctg/cars/training.htm
+Please refer to Year-end Closing Training in CARS for more specific guidance on year-end closing and processes.

 The following transactions are accomplished in the Year-end Transaction Module:

-4225.20a—Unobligated and Obligated Balance Withdrawn/Canceled Unobligated and obligated balances of accounts subject to withdrawal and cancellation pursuant to 31 U.S.C.
+4225.10—Unobligated and Obligated Balance Withdrawn/Canceled, Unobligated and Obligated Balances of Accounts Subject to Withdrawal and Cancellation Pursuant to 31 U.S.C.
 1552(a)

-Fiscal Services’ Budget Appropriation and Analysis Section (BAAS) must issue a warrant to allow an agency to withdraw or cancel funds for “X” accounts.
+Fiscal Services’ Budget and Appropriation Analysis Section (BAAS) must issue a warrant to allow an entity to withdraw or cancel funds for “X” accounts.
 The amount canceled should result in a zero balance after processing pursuant to 31 U.S.C.
 1555.
-Submit a written request for a warrant to BAAS at BAASgroup@fiscal.treasury.gov The request should contain the following:
+Submit a written request for a warrant to BAAS at firstname.lastname@example.org.
+The request should contain the following:

 After Fiscal Service issues a warrant, the year-end GTAS submission must reflect the withdrawal or cancellation of funds for “X” accounts.

-Agencies must report increases and decreases for indefinite authority in the Year-end Transaction Module.
+Entities must report increases and decreases for indefinite authority in the Year-end Transaction Module.
 In most cases, this does not apply to credit reform program accounts for subsidy re-estimates and liquidating accounts.
-Agencies cannot report any increases or decreases to definite authority on the GTAS submission.
-If the agency is unsure whether the account had definite or indefinite authority, it should contact BAAS at BAASgroup@fiscal.treasury.gov
+Entities cannot report any increases or decreases to definite authority on the GTAS submission.
+If the entity is unsure whether the account had definite or indefinite authority, it should contact BAAS at email@example.com.

 Fiscal Service requires the reporting of the public law for increases and decreases to indefinite authority.